floored1585/pixel/README.md

 * Install and configure a PostgreSQL (>= 9.4 *important*) database and user either locally or on a different machine.
   * Create a database for Pixel: `sudo -u postgres psql -c 'CREATE DATABASE pixel'`
-  * Set a password for the `postgres` database user (`sudo -u postgres psql -c "ALTER USER postgres PASSWORD 'newPassword'`), or create your own user.
+  * Set a password for the `postgres` database user (`sudo -u postgres psql -c "ALTER USER postgres PASSWORD 'password'"`), or create your own user.
   * Pixel will generate the database schema when it detects an empty database.
 * Install InfluxDB >= 0.9 either locally or on a different machine.
   * Create an InfluxDB database for Pixel by running `influx` and then `CREATE DATABASE pixel`.